Travelpro Luggage Review 2026: Which Line Is Actually Worth It?

 Our Take

 If you fly enough that your luggage is a tool rather than an accessory, this is the one.
-The suiter, USB ports, and MagnaTrac wheels add up to a genuinely different travel experience than what you’ll get from a sub-$200 bag.
+The suiter, USB ports, and MagnaTrac wheels add up to a genuinely different travel experience than what you’ll get from an entry-level bag.
 Business travelers and frequent flyers should consider this their baseline.

 2